Summer Youth Programs with The Raptor Center and University of Minnesota Recreation and Wellness

 About

-The Raptor Center Summer Youth Programs include sessions where participants explore the various raptors found in Minnesota and their role in the environment, learn key features that set raptors apart from other birds, and get up close with The Raptor Center’s live education birds and resident raptor ambassadors.
-Depending on the session, participants discuss the positive and negative impact humans have on the environment, learn about environmental success stories such as the peregrine falcon and bald eagle, and study what it takes for raptors to migrate, survive winter, nest in spring, and grow new feathers.
-Other sessions focus on designing and engineering using live raptors and bird adaptations as inspiration, discovering myths and legends involving raptors, exploring careers related to wildlife and art, and creating nature-inspired drawings, paintings, sculptures, and mixed media art projects, often concluding with a showcase of artwork for friends and family.
+Summer Youth Programs with The Raptor Center and University of Minnesota Recreation and Wellness include sessions where participants explore the various raptors found in Minnesota and their role in the environment, learn key features that set raptors apart from other birds, and get up close with The Raptor Center’s live education birds.
+Depending on the session, activities include discussing the positive and negative impact humans have on the environment, learning about environmental success stories such as the peregrine falcon and the bald eagle, discovering what it takes for raptors to migrate, survive winter, nest in spring, and grow new feathers, and meeting resident raptor ambassadors while discovering raptor natural history and behaviors.
+Some sessions focus on designing and engineering using raptor adaptations, exploring myths and legends involving raptors such as the Phoenix, griffin, Ra, and Thunderbird, creating paleoart-inspired projects with graphite, modeling clay, and paint, or exploring drawing, painting, and sculptural artwork inspired by plants and wildlife, including field trips to the Minneapolis Institute of Art to observe nature-themed artworks and showcase artwork for friends and family.

 • Ages: 6–15 years old